I worked in Sydney radio from the age of 19 as personal assistant to

 Approaching the Mi Amigo from the tender

-Programme Manager Ken Evans and Marion Cochrane.
+Programme Director Ken Evans and Marion Cochrane.

 DJ Bryan Vaughan and the crew.